Outfled/iTunes-Discord-RPC/README.md

 -Click the 'New Application' button in the top right

--Set the name to 'Apple Music' and press create (duplicate application names are allowed).
+-Set the name to 'Apple Music 1'
+	Note: if this not the first application you're creating (for this), then change the 1 to the next incremental value.
+	Example: if this is the second application, the name should be 'Apple Music 2'.
+Then the next 'Apple Music 3', and so on and so forth

 This will be the RPC status display name.

 ![Capture](https://user-images.githubusercontent.com/55547083/232207910-e640079b-b4b8-49af-94d9-005fbb538f92.PNG)

+You will change the name later.
+For now, keep it as instructed.

 -Scroll down & find the application ID.
 Press copy and save this for later.

 ### Step 3: Upload the Album Images to the Discord Developer Application(s)

+-Select the first Discord Application from the 'My Applications' section

+	If you created multiple applications.
+Select the next application.
+	You should be going
 -On the left, navigate to Rich Presence -> Art Assets

 -Press Add Image(s)